SAP/luigi/docs/authorization-configuration.md

 # Authorization Configuration

 Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
-The **use** key defines the active authorization provider.
+The **use** key defines the active authorization provider and the **disableAutoLogin** key allows to disable the automatic login flow that is provided by default.

 ````
 auth: {
   use: 'openIdConnect',
   openIdConnect: {
     ...
-  }
+  },
+  disableAutoLogin: true
 }
 ````